TamaMcGlinn/decorated_types/README.md

 Again, the defined type accepts a type template parameter which is the underlying type for the calculations, but now we add a number of non-type, integer template parameters to the unit class template representing the dimensions desired.
-The first 3 integer represent Length, Mass and Time in that order, so for
+The first 3 integers represent Length, Mass and Time in that order, so for
 example:

 ```